SCCapstone/1801Games/README.md

 In order to properly run the application, it is best to have VS Code and Unity opened at the same time.
 So as you update your code, Unity updates along with it and will notify you of possible syntax errors.
 When the application is running, at that point you can check for runtime errors and quality assurance test as well.

 ## Testing
-* All Tests located in Assets/Tests/
+* All Tests are located in Assets/Tests/

     * Both unit and behaviorals are located in ../EditMode and ../PlayMode.
 In Unity, edit mode tests are where non-runtime tests belong and play mode are where runtime tests belong.